perico72/thingbomb/README.md

 <div
 <a href="https://chromewebstore.google.com/detail/blooft/fpdjjjmglibdjocjpcchgkbakeelaghm"><img alt="Chrome Web Store Users" src="https://img.shields.io/chrome-web-store/users/fpdjjjmglibdjocjpcchgkbakeelaghm?color=red"></a> <a href="https://crowdin.com/project/blooft"><img src="https://badges.crowdin.net/blooft/localized.svg" alt="Crowdin"></a><br />
 Blooft is a heavily customizable, beautiful, and modular New Tab page.
-Blooft lets you build your New Tab page, customizing it every step of the way, using a simple drag-and-drop widget system.
+Blooft lets you build your New Tab page, customizing it every step of the way, using a sleek modular system.
 Get stuff done with todos and the pomodoro technique, relax with soundscapes, and move faster with Magic Search.

 Features: